marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 My first challenge stepping into the role was to manage my own conflicts of interest and lack of guidance and experience on how to manage other developers.

-I wanted to continue developing my coding skills as I deemed my individual-contributor skills more important than management and leadership.
+I wanted to continue progressing on my coding skills as I deemed my individual-contributor skills more important than management and leadership.

 That meant that I wasn't facilitating much.
 The lack of leadership and